muschellij2/process_head_ct/index.md

 clinical pathologies and diagnoses, with a non-commercial license.
 All examples in this article use data from 2 subjects within the the CQ500 data set.
 The Cancer Imaging Archive (TCIA) has hundreds of CT scans, many cases with brain cancer.
-TCIA also has a RESTful API, which allows cases to be downloaded in a scripted way; for example, the `TCIApathfinder` R package (Russell 2018) and Python `tciaclient` module provide an interface.
+TCIA also has a RESTful (representational state transfer) interface, which allows cases to be downloaded in a programmatic way; for example, the `TCIApathfinder` R package (Russell 2018) and Python `tciaclient` module provide an interface.
 The Stroke Imaging Repository Consortium (<http://stir.dellmed.utexas.edu/>) also has head CT data available for stroke.
-The National Biomedical Imaging Archive (NBIA,
-<https://imaging.nci.nih.gov>) demo provides some head CT data, but are
-mostly duplicated from TCIA.
+The National Biomedical Imaging Archive (NBIA, <https://imaging.nci.nih.gov>) demo provides some head CT data, but are mostly duplicated from TCIA.
 The NeuroImaging Tools & Resources Collaboratory (NITRC, <https://www.nitrc.org/>) provides links to many data sets and tools, but no head CT images at this time.
 The RIRE (Retrospective Image Registration Evaluation,
 <http://www.insight-journal.org/rire/>) and MIDAS
 (<http://www.insight-journal.org/midas>) projects have small set of publicly available head CT (under 10 participants).